johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-10-07-font-awesome-brand-icons-react/index.md

 authors: johnnyreilly
 tags: [React]
 hide_table_of_contents: false
+description: 'Learn how to use brand icons with Font Awesome 5 in React with these helpful instructions on @fortawesome/free-brands-svg-icons.'
 ---

 Love me some [Font Awesome](https://fontawesome.com).
 Absolutely wonderful.
 However, I came a cropper when following the instructions [on using the all new Font Awesome 5 with React](https://fontawesome.com/how-to-use/on-the-web/using-with/react).
 The instructions for standard icons work _fine_.
 But if you want to use brand icons then this does not help you out much.
 There's 2 problems: